Polynomial functors from free groups to a stable infinity-category: Preliminaries and conventions regarding -categories

-$\infty$-categories that have limits (resp. colimits) are cotensored (resp. tensored) over $\unpointed$.
-In a similar fashion, pointed $\infty$-categories with limits/colimits are cotensored/tensored over $\spaces$.
+$\infty$-categories that have limits (resp. colimits) are cotensored (resp. tensored) over the category of spaces $\unpointed$.
+In a similar fashion, pointed $\infty$-categories with limits/colimits are cotensored/tensored over the category of pointed spaces $\spaces$.
 In practice all $\infty$-categories that we will encounter will be pointed.
 Given an object $X$ in a pointed $\infty$-category $\catname{C}$ and a pointed space $K$ we denote the tensoring and cotensoring of $K$ and $X$ by $K\otimes X$ (or $X\otimes K$), and $\pointedmaps(K, X)$ respectively.

 Given $\infty$-categories $\catname{C}$ and $\catname{D}$, let $\fun(\catname{C}, \catname{D})$ denote the $\infty$-category of functors from $\catname{C}$ to $\catname{D}$.
 If $F, G\colon \catname{C}\to \catname{D}$ are objects of $\fun(\catname{C}, \catname{D})$ we may denote the space $\map_{\fun(\catname{C}, \catname{D})}(F, G)$ by $\nat_{\catname{C}}(F, G)$, or $\nat_X(F(X), G(X))$, or just $\nat(F, G)$.